 Her artistic work often incorporates intermodal forms of storytelling through digital and analog methods.
 In her critically-praised production, Privacy Settings: A Promethean Tale (2016), Barfield and her cast of devised-theater makers explored the complex topics of whistle-blowers, digital privacy, and civil liberties alongside audience-immersive interactions.

 In 2022, Dr. Barfield directed a new opera Eva and the Angel of Death, produced by new music collective Density512.
 The opera is the story of Eva Mozes Kor, a survivor of Auschwitz concentration camp and her struggle towards healing, reconciliation, and forgiveness.
 She established CANDLES non-profit education center to further inform the public about her and other survivors' experiences.

 From 2003-2017, Dr. Barfield was CFO/COO for arts services organization Austin Creative Alliance.
 She managed the financial, administrative and budgetary aspects of ACA and ninety sponsored project organizations and collaborated with staff on grant writing, marketing, event planning, and production.
 She was granted an ACA Honors award for her service to the organization in 2017.

 She continues to devise, write, produce and direct video and performance installation works as an artist-citizen-scholar.
 Dr. Barfield recognizes that a healthy and just social ecosystem depends upon vibrant, eclectic, diverse, reflexive, and innovative arts.

 Barfield is a 30-year company member of VORTEX Repertory Theatre and has worked as Associate Artistic and Development Director.
-She volunteers as a board member for Electronic Frontier Foundation-Austin and Alliance Française d’Austin.
+She volunteers as a board member for Electronic Frontier Foundation-Austin, Alliance Française d’Austin, and Maestro Arts Project.
 She previously served as Board President of VORTEX Repertory Theatre.